EarthScope/ispaq/README.md

 # ISPAQ - IRIS System for Portable Assessment of Quality

-ISPAQ is a Python client that allows seismic data scientists and instrumentation operators to run data quality metrics on their own workstation, using much of same code as used in IRIS's [MUSTANG](http://service.iris.edu/mustang/) data quality web service.
+ISPAQ is a Python client that allows seismic data scientists and instrumentation operators to run data quality metrics on their own workstation, using much of same code as used in EarthScope's (formerly IRIS) [MUSTANG](http://service.iris.edu/mustang/) data quality web service.
 It can be installed on Linux and macOS.